nepi-engine/nepi_setup/NEPI_DOCKER_BUILD.md

 **RUN THESE STEPS IN THE NEPI HOST**
-Commit your NEPI container with a description
+Commit your NEPI container with a description (password is 'nepi'):

     nepicommit "env_setup"

 ################################################################
-### NEPI Container Environment Setup
+### NEPI Container ROS Setup

 **RUN THESE STEPS IN THE NEPI HOST**
+Check for internet connection:

+    pingi

+**NOTE** If you are not connected, run 'ninet', then try to ping again.

-Restart the NEPI container running in dev mode now using the latest commit
+Restart the NEPI container running in dev mode now using the latest commit (password is 'nepi'):

     nepidev
     dps # Show running NEPI container

-Log Into the NEPI container as nepi
+Log Into the NEPI container as nepi (password is 'nepi'):

     nepilogin

 YOU ARE NOW IN THE NEPI CONTAINER

 **RUN THESE STEPS IN THE NEPI CONTAINER**
-Check for internet connection:

-    pingi

-Change to the NEPI Source Code folder:
+Run the ROS Environmant Setup script (password is 'nepi'):

     cd /mnt/nepi_storage/nepi_src/nepi_engine_ws/nepi_setup/scripts

-Run the ROS Environmant Setup script:

     source ./ros_setup.sh

 Log out of the container